 It’s no surprise that the closest hotel to Buckingham Palace is popular with the Royal Family.
 In fact, the Goring was awarded a Royal Warrant (a mark recognising that a company is officially used by the British Monarchy) by the Queen in 2013 for its hospitality services.
 It also became temporarily known as “the annexe to Buckingham Palace” during the coronation of Elizabeth II in 1953, due to the large numbers of royal figures from around the world who lodged there for the event.

-The Queen has also been known to enjoy a December festive lunch at the hotel.
+The Queen was also known to enjoy a December festive lunch at the hotel.
 Should you wish to do the same in the Goring’s Dining Room (which holds a Michelin Star and three AA Rosettes), it’ll set you back a five-star price, as will the menu year-round, in fact.
 If you want to really feel like royalty and you’re feeling particularly flush, accompany your meal with a magnum of Krug Grande Cuvee champagne, currently priced at £580.

 10. Fawsley Hall Hotel & Spa, Northamptonshire, England